rody-huancas/rody-huancas/README.md

 - 🔭 I am currently working as a freelance
 - 👯 I'm looking to collaborate on big projects that help other people.
-- ⚡ Fun fact: I like to collaborate as a team and keep learning new technologies.
+- ⚡ I consider myself a creative person with an innovative outlook.

 ### You can contact me through: